JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 A grocery store ran a mail campaign to promote their new Delivery Club.
 The Delivery Club costs $100 per year, with a maximum of 52 deliveries.
 The normal cost of grocery delivery is $10 per delivery.

 Potential Delivery Club customers were put randomly into three groups for the campaign.
-Each group recieved a different mailer.
+Each group received a different mailer, with no mailer for the control group.
 <ol type="A">
     <li>A low quality, low cost mailer</li>
     <li>A high quality, high cost mailer</li>